AVLA is an alliance of associations representing the largest community of creators of audiovisual works.

 The AVLA Licence

-Put simply, the AVLA licence authorizes you to show in public TV channels that contain audiovisual works (films, series, documentaries, cartoons and other shows) from our vast catalogue.
-If you operate a hotel, hostel, B&B, guesthouse or similar establishment that has TVs in bedrooms and/or public areas – such as a lobby, lounge, restaurant, bar, gym or salon – then you will probably need to obtain our licence.
+Put simply, the AVLA licence authorizes you to make available to your guests TV channels that contain audiovisual works (films, series, documentaries, cartoons and other shows) from our vast catalogue.
+If you operate a hotel, hostel, B&B, guesthouse or similar establishment that has TVs in bedrooms and/or communal areas – such as a lobby, lounge, restaurant, bar, gym or salon – then you will probably need to obtain our licence.

-Register now and benefit from discounted rates.
+It is simple and quick.
 It just takes a few clicks and less than five minutes to get your AVLA licence.

 Your contribution makes a difference